Shockoe Hill African Burying Ground: City Hospital grounds

 During the Civil War, the bodies of more than 500 deceased Union Army Prisoners of War were interred in the Shockoe Hill African Burying Ground.
 Shortly after the war their remains were removed from the African Burying Ground and then re-interred in the Richmond National Cemetery.
 The majority of the soldiers had been buried to the north, and to the east of the City Hospital (for smallpox).
 Interments were also made in the vicinity of the Poorhouse.
 It was reported that 428 soldiers were removed from the City Hospital, and 128 from the vicinity of the Poorhouse.
-The City Hospital building was converted into the Colored Almshouse, which then opened its doors in April of 1868.
+The City Hospital building was converted into the Colored Almshouse, which then opened its doors in April 1868.
 The City Hospital was included on the 1842 Bates Map, and may have been constructed about that time.
 It was located directly to the east of the walled Shockoe Hill Cemetery.
 Its grounds were added to the African Burying Ground by the City Council in 1850.
 The 1816 plan of the city property shows that the northern grounds of the hospital were already in use for the interment of paupers who had died at the Poorhouse, both black and white.
 This early part of the burial ground extended across present day N 4th St.